 If you're planning to Cosplay at the event

-The official Wales Comic Con Masquerade takes place on Sunday in the William Aston hall after all of our Q&A sessions.
+The official Wales Comic Con Masquerade takes place on Sunday in the talk theatre after all of our Q&A sessions.

 Go on our main stage and strut your stuff with the chance to win some great prizes!

 Please be sure to thoroughly read our Cosplay FAQ to avoid any issues over the weekend of the event.

 Spirit of Cosplay (NEW)

 We allow groups of up to 4 people enter.

 If you have any questions regarding cosplay at Wales Comic Con or the Masquerade that are not answered in our FAQ please contact us via email at email@example.com

 The following items are restricted and should not be brought to the event under any circumstances: